DhenPadilla/dhenpadilla/dhenpadilla/_posts/7-min-walk.md

 He places his hands on his knees, shoulder-width apart, as he waits for the train.
 I hear the waves crawl up the pier and crash against the rocks, as if they too are waiting.

 This station is merely a platform: concrete paved, bordered in dark wood.
 The cracks invite weeds to join us, small passengers in their own right.
+The rain joins us lightly.
 There is no roof.
 The track is a single line, laid just a few feet away — close to the edge of the earth.
 The train is never late.
 Paper tickets, of course.

 I see the silence between the sea and our bench as both grace and no-man’s land.
 The wind caresses the man’s eyebrows, but he remains slightly slouched, unmoving.
 While my thoughts wander into the past.
 Three years of trying to build a product into a company out of sheer will.
 Risking parts of life in pursuit of *more* — whatever that means.